Semianalytical Accretion-Tracer Emission: Forming Planets Are Intrinsically Faint: Summary and conclusion

-These maximum values and the \LLinie distributions are about ten times fainter than the \LAkk--\LLinie relationships of \citet{AMIM21L} or \citet{ma22}, and at least 1000~times fainter than what the extrapolation of \LAkk--\LLinie relationships for CTTSs (such as \citealt{alcal17}; Figure~\ref{Abb:LLinieHist}) predicts.
+These maximum values and the \LLinie distributions are about ten times fainter than the \LAkk--\LLinie relationships of \citet{AMIM21L} or \citet{ma22}, and at least 1000~times fainter than what the extrapolation of \LAkk--\LLinie relationships for CTTSs (such as \citealt{alcal17} or \citealt{fiorellino25}; Figure~\ref{Abb:LLinieHist}) predicts.
 The main reason is that angular momentum conservation lets only a minute fraction (of order one percent or orders of magnitude less; Figure~\ref{Abb:MPktPdir}b; \citetalias{m22Schock}) of the net mass flux into the Hill sphere emit accretion tracers such as \Ha.
-In the stellar case, magnetospheric accretion allows the entire mass flux to emit.
-Interestingly, the typical or even best-case sensitivities of \Ha surveys for accreting planets \citep{Cugno+2019,Zurlo+2020,hu22,follette23} are above the bulk of our predicted line luminosities.
+Magnetospheric accretion, as for stars, would allow essentially the entire mass flux to emit.
+Interestingly, the typical or even best-case sensitivities of \Ha surveys for accreting planets \citep{Cugno+2019,Zurlo+2020,xie20,hu22,follette23} are above the bulk of our predicted line luminosities.
 The same holds for the example of a deep search at AS~209 \citep{cugno23as209}.

-This suggests that, if planets were present in the surveyed systems, their non-detection would be due to weak emission, and not, for instance, to strong extinction \citep{maea21} or to particularly low accretion rates.
-Improved instrumental sensitivities might be a promising way to unearth more low-mass accretors \citep[e.g.,][]{close25b}.
+An interesting recent development is the determination of $A_V\approx5$~mag in the wide gap around AS~209 \citep{cugno25}.
+While this value is considerable, our results suggest that, if planets were present in the surveyed systems, their non-detection would be due primarily to weak emission, and not to strong extinction (also not by the accretion flow itself; \citealt{maea21}) nor to particularly low accretion rates.
+This is more of a broad-brush result, and bespoke studies of individual systems would be warranted and could lead to different conclusions.